LightBitsLabs/los-csi/docs/src/workload_deployment/helm/workload_examples_deployment_using_helm.md

   Before we deploy a workload we need to fetch some information from the LightOS cluster.

-  `lb-cs-plugin` needs to be informed about LightOS management API endpoints.
+  `lb-csi-plugin` needs to be informed about LightOS management API endpoints.

   These endpoints are passed as a comma-delimited string in `StorageClass.Parameters.mgmt-endpoints`.